 During the next several months a nationwide search began for the first director of the Center for Study of the Civil War.
 In September 1993, Civil War historian Mark A. Snell, a retired Army officer and former assistant professor of history at West Point, was hired; he began his duties on November 16, 1993.

-Since Dr. Snell’s arrival, the Center has hosted a summer seminar for social studies teachers (1994) that was made possible by a grant from the West Virginia Humanities Council, and annual summer seminars since 1995 that are open to the general public (for a fee).
-The Center’s database manager/programmer has developed the data-entry software and two historical-records specialists have been entering data since August 1996.
-The records specialists work on only one regiment at a time, with random quality control audits occurring on a weekly basis.
+The Center began hosting a summer seminar for social studies teachers in 1994 that was made possible by a grant from the West Virginia Humanities Council, and annual summer seminars beginning in 1995 that were open to the general public (for a fee).
+The Center’s database manager/programmer developed the data-entry software and two historical-records specialists began entering data in August 1996.
+The records specialists worked on only one regiment at a time, with random quality control audits occurring on a weekly basis.

-Although we still work closely with the National Park Service and its Civil War Soldiers System, the George Tyler Moore Center of the Study of the Civil War conducts its mission independently.
-We are a division of the Shepherd University Department of History.
+While working closely with the National Park Service and its Civil War Soldiers System, the George Tyler Moore Center of the Study of the Civil War conducts its mission independently and is a division of the Shepherd University Department of History.